 Ethnic profiling is both unjust and ineffective as a law enforcement tool.
-It stigmatizes communities within our population because of their background and appearance, and wastefully uses law enforcement resources on large numbers of people who have done nothing wrong.
+It stigmatizes all members of an ethnic community because of their background and appearance, and wastefully uses law enforcement resources on large numbers of people who have done nothing wrong.